cirosantilli/git-tutorial/index.md

     git config --global grep.lineNumber true
     git config --global grep.extendedRegexp true

-##Most important settings with good defaults
+## Most important settings with good defaults

-Pager to use: `core.pager`. `less` by default.
+-   `core.pager`: pager to use. `less` by default.

-    git config --global color.ui auto
+-   `color.ui`: when to add color ANSI escapes. `auto` is the best option, which only adds the escapes if not piped.

-Editor to use for commit and tag messages: `core.editor`
+-   `core.editor`: editor to use for commit and tag messages.

-Deal well with windows loved CR LF newlines: `core.autocrlf`
+-   `core.autocrlf`: deal well with windows loved CR LF newlines.

-Path of a global `.gititnore` file for all projects: `core.excludesfile`.
+-   `core.excludesfile`: path of a global `.gititnore` file for all projects.

-Commit message template file path: `commit.template`
+-   `commit.template`: commit message template file path

-###alias
+### alias

 Alias: